Jess Kerr: Career

 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.
 In June 2022, Kerr was named in New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England, but was later ruled out of the tournament.

+In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.

+Kerr was named in the New Zealand squad for their ODI tour to India in October 2024.

 Family

 Kerr's mother Jo and father Robbie both played cricket at domestic level representing Wellington.
 Her younger sister is Amelia Kerr, who plays for New Zealand.
 Her grandfather, Bruce Murray, played Test cricket for New Zealand.
-Her cousin, Cilla Duncan, represented New Zealand (Football Ferns) at international football.
+Her cousin, Priscilla Duncan, represented New Zealand (Football Ferns) at international football.

 Outside cricket

 Jess is a teacher in Tawa Intermediate, her and Amelia's former school, where Amelia is a teacher aide for autistic students.